maksimryndin/distributed-book/src/decentralized/blockchain.md

 - governance
 - code repository diversity (usually only GitHub)

-Any of such subsystems can become a bootleneck effectively reducing decentralization to very low level (actually the Nakamoto index measures the minimum number of parties to control 51% of the resources in any subsystem[^nakamotoindex])
+Any of such subsystems can become a bootleneck effectively reducing decentralization to very low level (actually the Nakamoto index measures the minimum number of parties to control 51% of the resources in any subsystem[^nakamotoindex]).
+51% attacks are real https://www.crypto51.app/

 Permisionneless (public) blockchains